Better experience in portrait mode.

 What is the title of the first film?

-The film they released in 1895 was titled Sortie de l'usine Lumière de Lyon (Workers Leaving the Lumiere Factory).
-Their first film was only 46 seconds long and featured scenes of workers leaving the Lumiere Factory.
+The film they released in 1895 was titled Sortie del'usine Lumira de Lyon (The Workers Leaving the Lumiere Factory).
+Their first film was only 46 seconds long and featured scenes of workers at the Lumiere Factory.

 Are there any good action films?